We're calling on the government to include those living with MND in their group of 'extremely vulnerable' people to shield from COVID19.

 - Through our staff and volunteers, we have been contacting all people with MND we have details for to ensure that they have the support in place that they need – to date, over 3,000 phone calls have been made.

 It is vital that people with MND are able to stay safe and are protected from COVID-19.
 We can all help make that happen.
-Please share the advice on how to register as extremely vulnerable with people living with MND that you know.
+Please share the advice on how to get registered as extremely vulnerable with people living with MND that you know.

 Our campaigning work on COVID-19 will continue however.
 We are still working hard across other policy areas including health, social care, welfare, carers and research to ensure that the response to the pandemic is working for people living with MND.